 The Kilroy Pow is a unique kind of a board.

-It's quite directional, so I will always class it as a freeride board, but it's supposed to be a park board, apparently.
+It's quite directional, so I will always class it as a freeride board, but it's supposed to be a board for freestyle, apparently.
 What it felt to me was that it was a softer flexing freeride board, but not that much softer flexing than the average.
 But it wasn't a surfy feel, like softer flexing freeride boards sometimes have.
 It was still quite locked in.

-Could certainly ride it in the park, but predominantly I would call it a freeride board.
+Could ride it all-mountain-freestyle, if you wanted but predominantly I would call it a freeride board.

 Definitely not for beginners.
 Want to be a solid intermediate rider at least, IMO.